JeremyHub/not-enough-space/README.md

 # not-enough-space

 ## About
-Not Enough Space is a multiplayer web game built using [SpacetimeDB](https://spacetimedb.com/home).
+Not Enough Space is a multiplayer web game built using [SpacetimeDB](https://spacetimedb.com/home) for the server and React + HTML Canvas for the client.
 You play as a planet who can grow in size by picking up bits floating in space.
 You gain moons as you play which you can use to attack other players.

 ## Key features